-I figure that Sammy Fogel must have texted the group chat with all her friends saying, “vote yes on Jordan’s poll.”
+I figure that Sammy Fogel must have texted the group chat with all his friends saying, “vote yes on Jordan’s poll.”

 I put the phone down, walk to the beach, and do a little skim-boarding and swimming.
 There’ a beautiful sandbar in the ocean, It’s a wonderful day.